matloff/TidyverseSkeptic/README.md

 itself.
 What a difference from the staid R community of yore!

-Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R as
+Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R to consist mainly of

 R = dplyr + ggplot2 + RStudio IDE + Rmarkdown